ericcmilligan/QuizStudyAppAndriodJava/2-requirements.md

 ### Quiz Set Creation

-1. The app should allow students to create questions to with exactly four answer options each.
+1. The app should allow students to create questions with exactly four answer options each.
 2. The app should allow students to designate one of the four answer options for a given question to be correct.
-3. The app should allow students to link a question with a created tag.
+3. The app should allow students to link questions with a created tag.
 4. The app should allow students to add new tags in order to create playable categories.
 5. The app should allow the questions and tags to be edited and deleted.

 ### Quiz Gameplay

 1. The app should allow students to play quizzes sorted by created categories(questions assigned to a tag).
-2. The quiz should allow the student to choose one answer option and report if correct or incorrect.
+2. The quiz should allow the student to choose one answer option and report if it is correct or incorrect.
-3. The quiz should track the current score for the student's quiz.
+3. The quiz should track the current score for a student's quiz.
 4. The quiz should have an end screen showing the score results to the student along with a retrieved gif from an API.
-5. The quiz should allow the student to play again after they have finished the current quiz.
+5. The quiz should allow the student to play again after they have finished their current quiz.

 ### High score screen

-1. The app should have a high score screen that tracks the highest score for the user for a given quiz category(tag).
+1. The app should have a high score screen that tracks the high score for the student for a given quiz category(tag).
 2. The high score should include the date this was achieved.
-3. The high score for the different categories should be shareable by email.
+3. The high score achieved for the different categories should be shareable by email.
 4. The high score should be resettable.
 5. The high score if achieved should be saved when a student's quiz has finished, and they should be notified of this.